UPDATED: October 1, 2015

 Women's Halloween Wigs

 Sometimes, the hair really makes the costume.
 We mean, Joy from Inside Out would just be a cute girl in a yellow dress if it wasn’t for that signature, pointy blue hair at the top of her head!
 For those ladies who don’t want to cut or dye their natural locks, these wigs do the trick.
 Look at Lisa Simpson!
 That’s just foam, folks!
+Check out these other wigs for women and have fun!

 Men's Halloween Wigs